 In October of 2013, Mr. Denson begin training at night to become a Barber Instructor at Pro Way Hair School.
 Mr. Denson graduated in June of 2014.
 Just a week later, Mr. Denson was called by the Lead Barber Instructor and Director of Pro Way encouraging him to go ahead and take his written and practical examination because they had a position that they wanted him to fill.

 So here he is now, Calvin Denson, Jr. newly known as Mr. Denson the master barber, barber instructor, and entrepreneur.
 His goal is to excel in the barbering industry and seeking creative ways to merge traditional and contemporary teaching methods, as well as design and marketing ideas with the vastly growing world of hair.

 ALL SERVICES REQUESTED OUTSIDE OF THE REGULAR HOURS ARE $10 IN ADDITION TO WHATEVER THE REGULAR PRICE OF THE SERVICE

 MOBILE SERVICES START AT $50+UP DEPENDING ON TRAVEL AND SERVICE TIME

 These services are offered for those very loyal and consistent clients that come every week or every other week.
 I would like to now offer monthly packages and monthly payment options.
-The benefit of this Membership will be reoccurring appointments to insure you will always have first choice of appointment times, free mid-week edge-ups depending on the package of your choice, and periodic giveaways, products, and special treatments at the barbers discretion.
+The benefit of this Membership will be reoccurring appointments to insure you will always have first choice of appointment times.

 Thank you for your interest.